AI 2027 vs Reality

 The “Both True” Reading

-The scenario correctly identified the dynamics and direction of AI progress.
-It was too aggressive on timelines but too conservative on some capability metrics.
-The honest assessment is: this is the best public forecast we have, it’s roughly on track, and the remaining uncertainty is genuinely large.
+The scenario correctly identified several dynamics and directions of AI progress.
+It was too aggressive on some timelines and may have been too conservative on some deployment or capability metrics.
+The honest assessment is: this is one of the most concrete public forecasts available, it remains useful to track, and the remaining uncertainty is genuinely large.

 We think the third reading is closest to the truth.
 The scenario deserves to be taken seriously and tracked rigorously — which is exactly what we’re doing.